How to become a substitute teacher in Georgia.

 Training.

-Kelly Education also requires all hired substitute teachers to complete a one-hour online New Hire Orientation training.
+Kelly Education also requires all our hired substitute teachers to complete a one-hour online New Hire Orientation training.
 This paid training covers Kelly Education policies and procedures, as well as district-specific guidelines.

 Getting started with Kelly Education and our school district partners.